magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 The L4 protocol manages a durable stream of OPEN/DATA/CLOSE/ACK messages.
 Since each will be enclosed in a Noise frame before they pass to L3, they do not need length fields or other framing.

-(XXX i think we do want to add a 4-byte unsigned size here, so that these messages don't depend on Noise limits)

 Each OPEN/DATA/CLOSE has a sequence number, starting at 0, and monotonically increasing by 1 for each message.
 Each direction has a separate number space.